 UMM courses designated as appropriate for meeting general education requirements are those which, if passed successfully, demonstrate a student’s competency in a given skill or area.

 Students are required to complete a minimum of 60 credits of general education coursework outside the discipline of the major and must meet the specific requirements listed above.
 The requirements may be met not only through UMM courses, but also by transfer of credit, examinations for proficiency or credit, assessment of prior learning, individual projects, and other means.
-For details, students should consult their advisers.
+For details, students should consult their advisors.

 In some instances the specific general education requirements may be met using fewer than 60 credits.
 If this occurs, then introductory or advanced elective courses from any discipline outside the major—with the exception of courses in elementary or secondary education, wellness and sport science, or accounting courses in management—may be used to fulfill the remaining credits of the 60-credit general education requirement.